nem0/OpenFBX/README.md

 Lightweight open source FBX importer.
 Used in [Lumix Engine](https://github.com/nem0/lumixengine) and [Flax Engine](https://flaxengine.com/).
 It's an *almost* full-featured importer.
 It can load geometry (with uvs, normals, tangents, colors), skeletons, animations, blend shapes, materials and textures.

-Feel free to request new features.
-I will eventually try (or not) to add all missing fbx features.

 [UFBX](https://github.com/bqqbarbhg/ufbx) is similar project in C.

 ## Use the library in your own project